How to clean and maintain your weld cleaning brush?

-Why is it necessary to properly clean and maintain your weld cleaning brushes?
+Why is it necessary to clean your weld cleaning brushes?

 Thanks to their structure, which is composed of high-quality carbon fiber, Cougartron brushes provide outstanding electrical conductivity during weld cleaning and passivation.